 There are lots of ways up the mountain, and many interesting skills and insights to develop using many traditions and paths.
 Make yourself at home.
 Discover the possibilities of how straightforward, down-to-Earth, and practical the Dharma can be.
 May all find something here that is of value and contribute to the wisdom represented and conveyed here.

 Note well: the culture of open disclosure of practice is rare and requires vigilence to maintain.
 You are welcome to participate here so long as you help maintain that space in which deep practice can be discussed.
-If you require a space to discuss deep topics that is more private, the Dharma Underground still exists for this purpose: ask an administrator to join.
+If you require a space to discuss deep topics that is more private, this could be discussed with Jenny or Daniel Ingram.

 To help keep the place more inviting of participation by those who can benefit from helpful friends supporting friends in their practices and sharing the intimate and deep adventures that these explorations can produce, the following ground rules have been adopted: